Run an update on a Delta Live Tables pipeline

 Some common recommendations on how processing pipelines should be split include the following:

 • Split functionality at team boundaries.
-For example, your data team may maintain pipelines to transform data while your data analysts maintain pipelines that analyze the transformed data.
+For example, your data team might maintain pipelines to transform data while your data analysts maintain pipelines that analyze the transformed data.

 • Split functionality at application-specific boundaries to reduce coupling and facilitate the re-use of common functionality.